hcai-mms/hcai-mms.github.io/_publications/2023_BDCC_BTCPriceSentiment.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Big Data and Cognitive Computing
-  booktitle: MDPI
+  booktitle:
   editor:
-  publisher: Big Data and Cognitive Computing
+  publisher: MDPI
   address:
   location:
   doi: 10.3390/bdcc7030137